stcarrez/ada-util/docs/Util_Log.md

 ```

 The logger also provides a special `Error` procedure that accepts an Ada exception
-occurence as parameter.
+occurrence as parameter.
 The exception name and message are printed together with
 the error message.
 It is also possible to activate a complete traceback of the
 exception and report it in the error message.
 With this mechanism, an exception
 can be handled and reported easily: